YaserAlOsh/SICP-study/README.md

 It improved my programming skills and widened my perspective in more ways than I could have imagined.
 It was recommended to me on https://teachyourselfcs.com website, go check it out!
 Book link: https://mitpress.mit.edu/sites/default/files/sicp/index.html
+## What programming language does SICP uses?
+Mit-Scheme.
+A variation on Scheme, a programming language that is very similar to Lisp.
+Racket is another variation on Scheme that is more modern and better.
+You can use Dr.Racket to SICP scheme (mit scheme): use #lang sicp.

 ## Some stuff I built after learning Scheme and Racket:
 ### Radix Conversion Program: